Old Airport (Doha): Qatar National Master Plan

-The Qatar National Master Plan (QNMP) is described as a "spatial representation of the Qatar National Vision 2030".
+The Qatar National Master Plans (QNMP) is described as a "spatial representation of the Qatar National Vision 2030".
 As part of the QNMP's Urban Centre plan, which aims to implement development strategies in 28 central hubs that will serve their surrounding communities, Old Airport has been designated a Town Centre, which is the third-highest designation.

 Much of Old Airport Town Centre's importance lies in its status as a route between southeast Doha and Al Wakrah.
 Thus, the plan emphasizes constructing more mixed-use office and retail space, improved pedestrian infrastructure and higher building heights on Airport Street, which connects the two regions.
 Pedestrian accessibility is another priority of the centre plan, particularly the construction of overhead pedestrian bridges.

 Demographics

 As of the 2010 census, the district comprised 10,063 housing units and 856 establishments.
 There were 44,275 people living in the district, of which 61% were male and 39% were female.
 Out of the 44,275 inhabitants, 72% were 20 years of age or older and 28% were under the age of 20.
 The literacy rate stood at 98%.

 Employed persons made up 57% of the total population.
 Females accounted for 22% of the working population, while males accounted for 78% of the working population.